andrew/ultimate-awesome/README.md

 - [awesome-biochem-ai](https://github.com/ratthachat/awesome-biochem-ai) - Curated list on Deep Transformers Applications on Biology and Chemistry.
 - [ray-awesome-papers](https://github.com/Red-Portal/ray-awesome-papers) - Kyurae Kim's Awesome Reads.
 - [Awesome-List](https://github.com/ryparker/Awesome-List) - A list of my favorite findings in the software industry. 🕶️.
+- [awesome-yazi](https://github.com/sachinsenal0x64/awesome-yazi) - 🦆 Awesome lists about Yazi file manager.
 - [awesome-qubes](https://github.com/samogod/awesome-qubes) - :tada: A curated list of awesome things related to Qubes operating system.
 - [awesome-meetup](https://github.com/SerCeMan/awesome-meetup) - A curated list of awesome meetups around the globe.
 - [BotList](https://github.com/ShivangKakkar/BotList) - Https://t.me/StarkBots.
+- [awesome-app-js](https://github.com/soixantecircuits/awesome-app-js) - This document list all the JavaScript libs used at Soixante circuits.
+They are compatible with Webpack and run in the browser and / or node only.
 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-material-components](https://github.com/webdenim/awesome-material-components) - A curated list of awesome projects related to Google's Material Design Components.
 - [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.